A Year in Reflection

 - Youth Development – enabling and empowering young people to pursue multiple pathways to opportunity – to define and achieve their ambitions for productive and happy futures.

-- Mental Health & Well-Being — to address the mental health crisis laid bare in this pandemic, especially among youth, and help provide the supports that enable lives of meaning and purpose.
+- Mental Health & Well-Being — to address the mental health crisis laid bare in this pandemic, especially among youth, and help provide the support that enables lives of meaning and purpose.

 We will be looking for ways that these new areas of giving will also be synergistic with our continued funding in Atlanta’s Westside neighborhoods.